sal-jahmee/Leilas-Escape/README.md

 ## My Contributions 👾

-- Created backgrounds for levels using pixel art. 🎨
+- Created backgrounds for levels using pixel art.
-- Created princess and wisp characters. 👸✨
+- Created princess and wisp characters.
-- Developed animations for levels (spider, pot, candles) to create an immersive atmosphere. 🕷️🕯️
+- Developed animations for levels (spider, pot, candles, princess frames) to create an immersive atmosphere.
-- Designed and implemented dialog boxes. 💬
+- Designed and implemented dialog boxes.
-- Integrated pixel art assets (animations, backgrounds) using SpriteKit. 🎮
+- Integrated pixel art assets (animations, backgrounds) using SpriteKit.
-- Managed room transitions and dialog flow. 🔄
+- Managed room transitions and dialog flow.
-- Incorporated haptic feedback for accessibility and immersion. 💥
+- Incorporated haptic feedback for accessibility and immersion.

 ---